Prince Edward Island: British colony

-Initially named St. John's Island by the British, the island was administered as part of the colony of Nova Scotia, until it was split into a separate colony in 1769.
+Initially named St. John's Island by the British, the island was administered as part of the colony of Nova Scotia until it was split into a separate colony in 1769.
 In the mid-1760s, a survey team led by Samuel Holland divided the Island into 67 lots.
 On July 1, 1767, these properties were allocated to supporters of King George III by means of a lottery.
-Ownership of the land remained in the hands of landlords in England, angering Island settlers who were unable to gain title to land on which they worked and lived.
-Significant rent charges (to absentee landlords) created further anger.
+Ownership of the land remained in the hands of landlords in England, angering Island settlers who were unable to gain title to the land on which they worked and lived.
+Significant rent charges to absentee landlords created further anger.
 The land had been given to the absentee landlords with a number of conditions attached regarding upkeep and settlement terms, many of which were not satisfied.
-Islanders spent decades trying to convince the Crown to confiscate the lots; however, the descendants of the original owners were generally well connected to the British government and refused to give up the land.
+Islanders spent decades trying to convince the Crown to confiscate the lots; however, the descendants of the original owners were generally well-connected to the British government and refused to give up the land.

 After the island was detached from Nova Scotia to become a separate colony, Walter Patterson was appointed the first British governor of St. John's Island in 1769.
 Assuming the office in 1770, he had a controversial career during which land title disputes and factional conflict slowed the initial attempts to populate and develop the island under a feudal system.
-In an attempt to attract settlers from Ireland, in one of his first acts (1770) Patterson led the island's colonial assembly to rename the island "New Ireland", but the British Government promptly vetoed this as it exceeded the authority vested in the colonial government; only the Privy Council in London could change the name of a colony.
+In an attempt to attract settlers from Ireland, in one of his first acts (1770), Patterson led the island's colonial assembly to rename the island "New Ireland", but the British Government promptly vetoed this as it exceeded the authority vested in the colonial government; only the Privy Council in London could change the name of a colony.

 Map of the island with lot boundaries in 1775.
 The island was divided into lots in 1767.

 During the American Revolutionary War Charlottetown was raided in 1775 by a pair of American-employed privateers.
 Two armed schooners, Franklin and Hancock, from Beverly, Massachusetts, made prisoner of the attorney-general at Charlottetown, on advice given them by some Pictou residents after they had taken eight fishing vessels in the Gut of Canso.